Title a homemade trailer: the state-assigned VIN path

 What states typically need

 - Homemade-trailer affidavit.
 A state form attesting that you built the trailer and that the parts aren't from a stolen or scrapped vehicle.
-Names vary (CA REG 5036, TX VTR-141, MA RMV-1 + affidavit, WI MV2627).
+Names vary — CA REG 50364, TX VTR-141, GA T-23, WI MV1 + statement5, RI Affidavit for Homemade Trailer.

 - Weight slip from a certified scale.
 Loaded and unloaded weight from a public truck scale.
 Some states care; some don't.